Genomon-Project/paplot-doc/howto_signature.rst

 Mutaitonal Signature Report displayes so called "mutation signature" (see e.g., Alexandrov et al., Nature, 2013) as bargraphs, and estimated "contributions" of each signature to the mutations per samples as stacked bar graphs.

-:Upper panel (Signature):
+:Upper panel (mutation signature graph):
-  | Muttion signature are displayed (typically by barplots with 96 elements).
+  | Mutation signature are displayed (typically by barplots with 96 elements).

-:Lower panel (Contribution):
+:Lower panel (signature contribution graph):
-  | For each sample, the ratios of contributions of mutation signatures to mutations are displayed
+  | For each sample, the ratios of contributions of mutation signatures to the mutations are displayed

 .. image:: image/sig_dummy.PNG
   :scale: 100%